 The City may vacate street area if such vacation would not interfere with reasonable access to the water front or any transportation terminal.
-Favorable vote of at least fourfifths of all nine (9) members of the Councilors shall be required for any ordinance of vacation.
+Favorable vote of at least-four fifths of all members of the Council shall be nine (9) Councilors are required for any ordinance of vacation.
 The Council may impose such conditions upon the street vacation as it deems appropriate in the public interest.
 This Section shall not be deemed to prevent replatting of subdivisions wherever situated, nor relocation of streets.